How to Write Marketing Brief (12 Perfect Examples)

 Background information

 First, you need to provide a brief summary of the product/service or brand you are offering.
 Plus, mention the company’s core values, philosophy, mission, and vision.
-Here, you need to be as much detailed as possible.
-Ensure that the company’s purpose is well understood by both the internal staff and other external stakeholders such as agencies, copywriters, and directors.
+Here, you need to be as detailed as possible.
+Ensure that the company’s purpose is well understood by both the internal staff and other external stakeholders, such as agencies, copywriters, and directors.

 Identify the company’s objectives